 The investments dedicated to controlling social media platforms grow at the same time as customer awareness is growing.
 The audience has a decisive role in brand communication: the highest involvement of users can be found on Instagram, with 18% more followers than Facebook.
 In fact, the digital communication costs incurred by fashion brands in 2015 point out an increase in favour of the most famous photo-video sharing platform, and the budget destined to social network has higher priority than any other channel.
 Loads of maisons strongly believe in the power of social networks, stimulating engagement actions and intensifying brands’ reputation and fame.

 The most assiduous likes and comments are noticed on the accounts of the most famous Maisons: Chanel, Louis Vuitton, Dior, Dolce e Gabbana, Prada, Gucci and Ralph Lauren – the last two have raised their number of followers of 100%.

 Worldwide followers read every single update, waiting for the latest trends and sneak-peaks from their favorite fashion brands.
 The constant monitoring of social networks by customers gives value to their purpose: the correspondence between the fashion system and the business needs of customers.

-So brands can’t neglect a single social media channel either as this would represent a lost opportunity: the virality of media is at its maximum level.
+So brands can’t neglect a single social media channel either as this would represent a lost opportunity: the vitality of media is at its maximum level.